sjain-stanford/wrkstn-setup/README.md

 # Workstation Setup

-This document is more of a sequential log of my experiments (issues faced and fixes) to setup an RHEL 6.8 workstation for deep learning with NVIDIA GeForce GTX 1080 Ti and Tensorflow (built from source).
+This document is a sequential log of my experiments (issues faced and fixes) to setup an RHEL 6.8 workstation for deep learning with NVIDIA GeForce GTX 1080 Ti and Tensorflow (built from source).
 It is not necessarily the quickest way to setup as it involves some back and forth and downgrade of the initially installed (latest at the time) tool versions.
-Nonetheless here is the final configuration of the working setup:
+Due to the much restricted RHEL environment and limited package support for direct install, most packages had to be built from source.
+And compiling packages with interdependencies required the right combination of tool versions to get them to work.
+Nonetheless here is the **final configuration** of the working setup.
 ```
 RHEL 6.8 (with default gcc 4.4.7)
 CUDA 8.0